Philadelphia Slip and Fall Attorney

 - Obtain an award or file an appeal.
 If the courts rule in your favor, you could receive a judgment award to cover your economic and noneconomic damages.
 Otherwise, your lawyer could file an appeal requesting a reconsideration of the judge’s decision.

-Contact a Philadelphia Slip & Fall Attorney Now
+Contact a Philadelphia Slip and Fall Attorney Now

 At the Ciccarelli Law Offices, our Philadelphia slip and fall injury attorneys have the experience to handle any type of slip and fall personal injury case.
 Victims should not need to pay for their medical expenses or pain and suffering on their own if another person or entity caused their injury through negligence.
-If you’ve been injured in a slip and fall accident in Philadelphia, reach out to our team if you have any questions or want to review the damages you may be able to collect.
+If you’ve been injured in a slip and fall accident in Philadelphia, reach out to our local personal injury attorneys if you have any questions or want to review the damages you may be able to collect.
+Call (215) 228-0100.